Tips to Prevent Kidney Damage from High Blood Pressure

 If you notice any of these symptoms, speak to your GP.
 Early detection and treatment can make a big difference.

-Frequently Asked Questions: Blood Pressure affecting Kidney Damage
+Frequently Asked Questions: Blood Pressure and Kidney Damage

 1. How do the kidneys affect blood pressure?

-Kidneys help regulate blood pressure by controlling fluid levels and releasing hormones that manage blood vessel tension.
+Your kidneys help control blood pressure by balancing fluids in your body and releasing hormones that affect blood vessels.

-2. What are the three early warning signs of a kidney?
+2. What are the early warning signs of kidney damage?

 3. Can I bring my blood pressure down quickly?